 Distances of less than 1m cannot be held indoors, except between people who travel in a group, or that have close contact on a regular basis.

 The use of face masks is only mandatory for those over 6 years old when indoors.
-When outdoors and in public spaces, face masks are no longer required.
+When outdoors and in public spaces, face masks are no longer required as long as it is possible to keep the minimum safety distance.

 For additional information, please check the website of the health department of the Catalan Government.